d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 Updated 2 Nov 2018.

-The following is changed in the rc:
+The following are changes in the rc:
 - enhanced quick sync tasks
 - refactor batch tasks
 - the userconfig is refactored